maidsafe/rfcs/proposed/0000-Petname-System.md

 ## Definitions

-* Key: Globally unique identifier - the location of data on the network
+* Key: 64 Byte globally unique identifier - corresponding to the location of the data on the network (see: Unresolved Questions [9])

 * Nickname: Publicly suggested name attached to a Key